-Polysommographic Technologists (Sleep Techs) conduct tests on patients in order to provide physicians with information needed to diagnose sleep disorders.
+Polysommographic Technologists (Sleep Techs) perform overnight, daytime or home sleep studies, polysomnograms, on people with suspected sleep disorders.
+They conduct tests on patients in order to provide physicians with information needed to diagnose sleep disorders.
+Polysomnographic technologists are sometimes referred to as sleep technicians.
 Using specialized equipment, Sleep Techs monitor brain waves, eye movement, muscle activity, breathing and blood oxygen variables during sleep.
 In advance of tests, Sleep Techs calibrate and maintain equipment, explain testing objectives and procedures to patients, and perform mask fittings.
 Throughout the process, Sleep Techs are keenly focused on patient safety and infection control.

 Sleep Techs work in “sleep centers” which may be located in hospitals or free-standing physicians’ offices or sleep disorder clinics.
 Their weekly work hours vary from 8 to 10 hour shifts.
+Technicians work with people of all ages, including newborn infants, children, adults and geriatric patients.
+They must understand the different responses that are typical of each age group.
 Sleep Techs typically are assigned two patients at a time.
 They are paid on an hourly basis and are eligible for overtime and vacation, pension/401K, and health insurance benefits.

 What is it like to be a Sleep Tech?